Uniswap/docs/docs/contracts/uniswapx/03-auction-types.md

 | **Arbitrum** | Dutch Auction | Open competition | Block-based decay |
 | **Base, Unichain** | Priority Gas Auction | Priority fee bidding | Target block activation, then priority fee bidding |

+Regardless of their differences, all auctions do not require users to pay gas.
+Gas fees are wrapped into the final price and are paid by the filler, and failed swaps do not incur any fees at all.

 ### Reference Terminology

 - **Request for Quote (RFQ)** — A process of crowdsourcing quotes for price discovery.